-In 1913, railroad magnate Henry Huntington and his wife Arabella moved from San Francisco to Los Angeles, purchasing 500 acres of land in what was called the San Marino Ranch.
+In 1913, railroad magnate Henry Huntington and his new wife Arabella moved from San Francisco to Los Angeles, having purchased 500 acres of land in what was called the San Marino Ranch.
 Arabella didn’t like life in Southern California, and persuaded her husband – the nephew of her second husband Collis Huntington – to create a European-style garden for her to admire from their home.
 A mere six years later, the couple opened the Huntington Library and Gardens, along with the majority of their art collection valued at more than $50 million at the time, to the public.
 Today, a century plus later, the Huntington, as it is called, remains one of the premier cultural icons of the region, and is my personal favorite garden in Los Angeles.

 Henry Huntington contributed much to the landscape of Los Angeles, from the Huntington Hotel – now the Langham – to funding Huntington Hospital in Pasadena to developing the now-defunct Los Angeles streetcar system.
 But for me, and for many Angelenos, the Library and Gardens is at the pinnacle of things bearing the tycoon’s name.